hablapps/doric/docs/docs/docs/custom.md

 ```

 Let's take a closer look, first we are creating an implicit `SparkType` for `User`.
 And the way to do this is invoking
-the implicit SparkType of the original datatype we want to use, in our case calling `SparkType[String]`.
-Once we have
+the SparkType of the original datatype we want to use, in our case calling `SparkType[String]`.
+Once we have it, we can
-it, we can call the method `customType`.
-This method needs the function that will transform from `String` to our
+call the method `customType`.
+This method needs the function that will transform from `String` to our custom `User`,
-custom `User`, in our case, split the String by the character `#`  and reconstruct the `User` class.
-Also, to allow to
+split the String by the character `#`  and reconstruct the `User` class.
+Also, to allow to use the `User` class as a
-use the `User` class as a literal value, we need to create a LiteralSparkType, that starting with the original type that
+literal value, we need to create a LiteralSparkType, that starting with the original type that we created it, we call
-we created it, we call the method `customType` and passing the type of our `User`
+the method `customType` and passing the type of our `User`
 and we have to provide the opposite function to the one for the `SparkType`, in our case how to create the `String` from
 our `User`.